KEN WALDIE MEMORIAL SCHOLARSHIP

 Steve McGinnis, 64, of Oakdale, can’t remember the name of the Catholic church in Methuen, Mass., where his friend — who’d been best man at Mr. McGinnis’ wedding — was laid to rest.
 But he remembers a throng so vast that the overflow sat in the church hall for a broadcast of the Mass.
 Estimates are that 1,500 attended.
 On the long ride to and from Massachusetts, the men decided they needed to come up with a tribute worthy of their irreplaceable friend.

 By the following March, the Ken Waldie Memorial Fund was launched.
-Since then, 16 graduates of Bethel Park High have received college scholarships.
+Since then, numerous graduates of Bethel Park High have received college scholarships.
 (Another program granted 15 scholarships to other South Hills students, though that was discontinued when the co-sponsor pulled out.)
-In all, the Waldie grants have totaled more than $109,000 (at the time of publication).
-Senior class members have until April 16 to submit an application for the award that’s been bumped up to $11,000.
+In all, the Waldie grants have totaled more than $203,500 (at the time of publication).
+Senior class members have until April 15 to submit an application for the award that’s been bumped up to $18,000.
 The academic hurdles are real but not extraordinary.
-Applicants need to score 900 or above on the SAT, have a 3.0 grade point average through the first half of their senior year and write an essay on “Honor’’ that needn’t be as long as this column.
+Applicants need to score 900 or above on the SAT, have a 3.0 grade point average through the first half of their senior year and write an essay that needn’t be as long as this column.